-In summary, the same feedback as for the OLS can be formed for the GAM.
-On a higher spatial level, the GAM does not manage to represent the heterogeneity of the individual residential real estate markets as well as it does on a granular level.
+In summary, the feedback for the GAM is the same as that for the OLS.
+On a higher spatial level, the GAM does not capture the complexity and heterogeneity of the individual residential real estate markets in a single model as accurately as on a granular level.
 Therefore, when using a GAM for estimating residential property values, the smallest possible level should be used for training.